2021 WPW and AFSAM Rifle and Pistol Championships

 |1

-This work, 2021 WPW and AFSAM Rifle and Pistol Championships, by 2LT Charles Davis and SGT Jovi Prevot, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2021 WPW and AFSAM Rifle and Pistol Championships, by SGT Jovi Prevot, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT